 3. Select your travel transfer partner and click on Transfer Points.

 4. Fill in your membership information and select Add Member ID.

 5. On the next page, select how many points you would like to transfer, and then Continue.

 6. On the next page, you will confirm and review your transfer.
 You will also acknowledge that you're abiding by the terms and conditions that you're transferring points out to: “you, your spouse, domestic partner or, for business cardholders only, to joint business owner(s).”
 After confirming, you will be directed to the confirmation page, and you're done!
 You can then sign in to your account with the travel partner and book your hotel or flight.

 Redeeming Ultimate Rewards Points for Travel Through Their Online Portal

-You can also redeem your Ultimate Rewards points for flights, hotels, cruises, entertainment, excursions and car rentals through their online portal on the Ultimate Rewards website.
+You can also redeem your Ultimate Rewards points for flights, hotels, cruises, entertainment, excursions, and car rentals through their online portal on the Ultimate Rewards website.
 This is good for travel not included in the transfer partners of the Ultimate Rewards program.
-And you will get a 20% discount for booking through the Ultimate Rewards website, so 10,000 points would equal $125 in travel.

 Here's how you can book travel through the Ultimate Rewards portal.